-Here on the Common our varied range of habitats offer home and haven to a vast array of plants and animals.
-Our species lists have painstakingly been recorded by amateur, expert and keen enthusiasts over many, many years.
-One survey in 2010 found nearly 500 invertebrate species with over 100 species of beetle including the fearsome looking but harmless stag beetle which can often be seen on warm evenings in early summer.
-Damselflies can be numerous at the Beverley Brook while the larger dragonflies can be seen hunting over the meadows.
-The Common hosts good populations of butterflies including the small copper and gatekeeper.
-Do cast your eyes to the tops of one of our many oaks and you may be rewarded with a fleeting glimpse a purple hairstreak!
+Over many years, our lists have been painstakingly recorded by amateur, expert and keen enthusiast alike.
+A 2010 found nearly 500 invertebrate species with over 100 species of beetle including the fearsome-looking but harmless stag beetle often be seen on warm evenings in early summer.
+Damselflies are increasing in number following conservation work at Beverley Brook, and larger dragonflies hunting over the meadows is now a common sight.
+Butterflies abound with good populations the small copper and gatekeeper.
+Cast your eyes to the tops of one of our many oaks and you may be rewarded with a fleeting glimpse a purple hairstreak.